DanielleSpring/Final-Project/README.md

 - twitter sentiment analysis
 - age prediction based on first name
 - hosting has been switched from Heroku to AWS
+- initial intention was to scrape the Sunshine list from the Ontario government website to create a consolidated listing.
+A kaggle dataset + an addition 2020 CSV file were used as an alternative due to time constrainsts.

 ## **Technologies & Tools Used:**